THE NEW YORK TIMES – SUNDAY REVIEW

 It started in 1998 in Seattle, when my partner and I sold our Internet consultancy company, Sitewerks, for more money than I thought I’d earn in a lifetime.

 To celebrate, I bought a four-story, 3,600-square-foot, turn-of-the-century house in Seattle’s happening Capitol Hill neighborhood and, in a frenzy of consumption, bought a brand-new sectional couch (my first ever), a pair of $300 sunglasses, a ton of gadgets, like an Audible.com MobilePlayer (one of the first portable digital music players) and an audiophile-worthy five-disc CD player.
+I had to have an Internet connection too, definitely, so I think I had even looked for an att internet plan to start off with.
 And, of course, a black turbocharged Volvo.
 With a remote starter!

 My success and the things it bought quickly changed from novel to normal.
 Soon I was numb to it all.
 The new Nokia phone didn’t excite me or satisfy me.
 It didn’t take long before I started to wonder why my theoretically upgraded life didn’t feel any better and why I felt more anxious than before.

-My life was unnecessarily complicated.
+Looking back on my life though, for me, my life used to be so unnecessarily complicated.
 There were lawns to mow, gutters to clear, floors to vacuum, roommates to manage (it seemed nuts to have such a big, empty house), a car to insure, wash, refuel, repair and register and tech to set up and keep working.
 To top it all off, I had to keep Seven busy.
 And really, a personal shopper?
 Who had I become?
 My house and my things were my new employers for a job I had never applied for.